qadolphe/Conways-Game-of-Life/README.md

 # Conways Game of Life
- Visualizer for Conways Game of Life
+ Visualizer for Conways Game of Life: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life